junghan0611/learn-cljs/content/section-1/lesson-6-receiving-rapid-feedback-with-figwheel.md

 ---

 In order to better understand how Figwheel can streamline development, let's fire it up and see it in action.
-Since we generated a project using the clj-new with the `figwheel-main` template, it included an alias that we can use to start Figwheel with a single command.
+Since we generated a project using the clj-new with the `figwheel-main` template, it included an alias that we can use to start Figwheel with a single command

 ```
 $ cd weather                                               # <1>